jackhealy1/DesignToReality/README.md

 Once i had the front-end validation in place, I passed the error and email/password value parameters to the sign in button.
 This meant i could alter the onClick function so the error animation shows if the user has inputted an invalid or empty email or password.
 A success animation shows if both the email and password are valid.

 Once all of this was in place i worked on styling, refactoring and making sure that the page was responsive and mobile friendly.
-I found a [CDN for the Gotham font](https://cdn.rawgit.com/mfd/f3d96ec7f0e8f034cc22ea73b3797b59/raw/856f1dbb8d807aabceb80b6d4f94b464df461b3e/gotham.css) and used [uiGradients](https://uigradients.com/) for the background css styling.
+I found a [CDN for the desired font](https://homegroupsignindevtest.blob.core.windows.net/hmssignin/font.css) for the background css styling.
 I have tried to make my code concise and readable, I have also added some notes so that my process and thinking is more clear.
 I acknowledge that clean code should not require notes but in this instance it is a failsafe!

-I very much enjoyed my first attempt creating something with react and sass and would be delighted to meet with you and talk about it in more detail.
+I very much enjoyed my first attempt creating something with react and sass.

 **Commit history**